-Table 6- Descriptions of the Challenges faced by grade 12 students in utilizing School Counseling Services

 Findings reveal that Grade 12 students face three main challenges in utilizing school counseling services.
 First, Limited Awareness of Available Counseling Services shows that many students are simply unaware that these services exist, which prevents them from seeking help.
 Second, Availability of Counselors reflects the shortage of school counselors, leading to long wait times and less personalized support.
 Finally, Stigma and Fear of Being Judged highlights how fear of negative perception from peers or counselors discourages students from opening up.
 These findings emphasize the need for improved promotion, accessibility, and destigmatization of school counseling services.

 3.2.2 The extent of grade 12 students' Utilization of School Counseling Services at a medical school in Davao City

+Table 7.
+Grade 12 Students' Awareness and Utilization of School Counseling Services